Popular Posts This Month

 The pentacle as it is used in the Order of the Eastern Star represents the Star of Bethlehem, and the points of the star refer to the biblical heroines.
 Chapter rooms are traditionally laid out with a large floor cloth or carpet representing the pentagram and its star points.
 At the center of the symbol stands an altar with an open Bible open upon it.

-Apart from its use in the Order of the Eastern Star, the pentacle – right-side- up or inverted – does not officially appear in Masonic ritual or symbolism – at least not in the U.S. Some “tracing boards” appeared in the early 1800s that contained five-pointed stars with a “G” in the center as a symbol of both God and of the knowledge of geometry.
+Apart from its use in the Order of the Eastern Star, the pentacle – right-side- up or inverted – does not officially appear in Masonic ritual or symbolism – at least not in the U.S. But that hasn't always been the case.
+Some “tracing boards” appeared in the early 1800s that contained five-pointed stars with a “G” in the center as a symbol of both God and of the knowledge of geometry.
 Other researchers have suggested that it may have represented a portion of the Master Mason degree ritual, the “Five Points of Fellowship.”
-But it was not a common symbol and has not survived in widespread use.
+But it was not a common symbol and has not survived in widespread use in this country.

 For more on Wicca, see the extensive www.religioustolerance.org website.